Zaidf97/AnalyticsProject/README.md

 ### About Me!
 - &#127891; : Business Student at [EDHEC Business School](https://www.edhec.edu/en), 7th best business school in Europe
+- &#128213; : Masters student in the Grande Ecole program (Master in Management) with a speciailisation in Analytics
 - &#128187; : Experienced Business/Data Analyst.
 My passion lies in the world of data and leveraging it to tackle intricate business challenges.
 - &#128295;: My skills include Advanced Excel, Python, SQL, PowerBI, Tableau, AWS Suite, Redshift DBs, Java, C++, Quicksight, Qliksense, Atlassian Suite and more!
 - &#127928; : In my free time, I like to play music, create my own and cover some of my favourite artists.